rcosteira79/AndroidMultiModuleCleanArchTemplate/README.md

-# android-kotlin-template
+# AndroidMultiModuleCleanArchTemplate
-Android Kotlin project template following an MVVM approach.
+Android template project following a multi module approach with clean architecture (still updating to clean architecture).

 The project comes with a basic **Dagger2** and **Architecture Components** implementation.